manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 				```
 				$ <copy>git reset</copy>
 				```
+				Your files move back to unstaged condition and the local changes are also intact.

 			**See also** *Discard local changes*

 			----
 			## Discard local changes

-			**Use case**: The local changes in the clone are incorrect and you want the files back from the main repo.
+			**Use case**: The changes in the clone (local repo) are incorrect and you want to revert back to the main repo (upstream).

-			<i>DO NOT</i> use these, unless you want to discard all changes made in the clone and update from main repo.
+			> **Caution**: <i>DO NOT</i> use these, unless you want to discard all changes in the clone and revert back the main repo.

 			```
 			$ git restore [file-name]...